 Optimizing your conversion rates is a highly effective approach to ensuring your sales keep growing as your store gets bigger.
 At the early stage of an ecommerce business’ development, marketers quite rightly focus a lot on traffic.
 But what at first is a useful approach can later become a problematic habit.

 Continuing to drive more traffic to your store gets more expensive once you have already connected with the low-hanging fruit in your customer demographic.
 What’s more, the quality of traffic may well be worse, so there’s no guarantee your sales will benefit.

 Instead, if you’re a medium to large Shopify or Shopify Plus store, you should be aiming to get more from the traffic you already have.
 In a recent blog we discussed the basics of conversion rate optimization.
 Today, let’s jump straight into 5 quick fixes and 2 long term solutions you can follow to improve your store’s conversion rates.
-These are:

 Long term solution 1 - Optimizing your value proposition

 Your value proposition is a short phrase or sentence that clearly explains what you have to offer.
 It should crystalize how your products solve a problem, what benefits they will bring to the customer, and what sets you apart from your competitors.

 Your value proposition is a great place to start because you’re going to be using it again and again in your marketing – on your home page and landing pages, in welcome flows for your SMS, Push notification, Messenger or email marketing, and in ads.

 Getting it right is a great way to optimise conversion because it will help customers come to a faster decision about whether your product is for them or not.